 There is only so much information I can absorb with out seeing how it actually works and getting familiar with the basic tools.
 So this is a good spot to stop the main vein of this post and call out some SEO tools to let you have a chance to get familiar with them.

-Below you will find the primary Google Analytics tools.
-That's a good start and tools that are essential to understanding search engine optimization, effective keyword research, and your understanding of the #s produced, Why/what analytics matter to your business, and let you start to see the WWW through the eyes of an algorithm.
+Below you will find the primary Analytics tools, Google offers.
+That’s a good start and tools that are essential to understanding search engine optimization, effective keyword research, and your understanding of the #s produced, Why/what analytics matter to your business, and let you start to see the WWW through the eyes of an algorithm.

-To start with Google Analytics; review, read the search engine optimization documentation, and get your accounts set up:
+To start with the Google SEO tools; review, read the search engine optimization documentation, and get your accounts set up: